Tom Dougherty, CEO – Stealing Share

 “This seems like a sea change moment within the guitar industry.
 While the physical production of the iRig is nothing to write home about, its potential is limitless.”

-iRig changes the stomp pedal industry
+WIll iRig change the stomp pedal industry?

 This seems like a sea change moment within the guitar industry.
 While the physical production of the iRig is nothing to write home about, its potential is limitless.
 As soon as a big name player in the business jumps into these waters, I predict, the world of guitar pedals will never be the same.
 Perhaps that moment is already upon us.